 Exposure: Full sun

-Start indoors mid-February to mid-April, and transplant or direct sow starting around mid-May.
+Start indoors in late winter to mid-spring, and transplant or direct sow starting around late May.
 They can also be direct sown in mid-September to October.

 Sow seeds on the surface of a sterilized starting soil.
 Provide bright light and use bottom heat to keep soil at 18-21°C (65-70°F).
 Seeds will germinate in 10-14 days.
 Space transplants at 25-45cm (8-18″) apart.

 Grow in a rich, well-drained, evenly moist soil in full sun.
 Good drainage in winter is essential.
 Pinch back young plants to keep them bushy.
 Deadhead regularly.
-Tall plants may require staking.
+Taller plants may require staking.

 White flowering mums repel Japanese beetles.